Frequently Asked Questions about the WPA Performance Grants

 Q: Can I submit additional/supporting documents?

 A: Yes!
 Though you cannot submit files directly through the application form, there is space to provide a direct link to files located online (like GoogleDocs, Dropbox, etc.).
-If you have any questions on how to submit additional documents, like budget files and/or publicity files, you can contact Sarah at [email protected].
+If you have any questions on how to submit additional documents, like budget files and/or publicity files, you can send an email to [email protected].

 For Further Help